dark mode light mode Search Menu

-SXSW 2023 Interview: Erica Tremblay on Capturing Grace in “Fancy Dance”
+Erica Tremblay on Capturing Grace in “Fancy Dance”

 “Thousands of people showed up and the line was wrapped all around — they had taken buses from different Native communities around North America to come and audition,” said Tremblay.
 “We were weeping over how beautiful that is and how much talent there is that hasn’t yet been seen, so it’s really, really exciting and I’m just excited that there’s more stuff for like my nieces to get to watch and engage with.
 I can’t wait to see who else is out there ready to write, and direct, and act, and make something meaningful.”

-Even before a new season of “Reservation Dogs” can introduce even more of that talent to the world, Tremblay has made one of the major discoveries of the year, though perhaps fittingly, it’s larger than any one person in her debut feature “Fancy Dance.”
+Even before the third season of “Reservation Dogs” could introduce even more of that talent to the world, Tremblay made one of the major discoveries of the year, though perhaps fittingly, it’s larger than any one person in her debut feature “Fancy Dance.”
 Set in Seneca-Cayuga Nation from which the filmmaker originally hails in Oklahoma, the film is arguably the strongest evidence to date of the wealth of stories to tell out of Indian Country made all the more richer when the indigenous community themselves are empowered to tell them when Tremblay and co-writer Michiana Elise use the tried-and-true lure of a mystery surrounding a young woman’s disappearance to show its reverberations throughout the community and beyond, opening the door to a host of fascinating lives.
 While the teenage Roki (Isabel Deroy-Olson) and her aunt Jax (Lily Gladstone) are deeply invested in finding Roki’s mother Tawi, launching an investigation of their own that tribal police are unable to pursue when disinterested state authorities have jurisdiction, “Fancy Dance” refreshingly shifts the focus from a past that can’t be undone to a future where the relatives only have each other to lean on and draw strength from one another to carry on.

 Tremblay learned of how women in the Indigenous community built up such a resilience through the stories she heard from her mother, a teacher for over 35 years and beyond being unusually attuned to how pain can be turned into power, “Fancy Dance” has the distinction of bringing the Cayuga language, considered to be on life support when few who speak it are still alive, to the screen in certain sequences to show how it remains as vital as ever.
 What could be seen as a tragedy is turned into a triumph and apart from the cultural nuances that Tremblay clearly has an eye for, grace appears to come just as naturally to the filmmaker, letting scenes breath and the beautiful relationship between Roki and Jax to flourish.